Certifying Some Distributional Robustness with Principled Adversarial Training: Introduction

 (See Proposition~\ref{prop:duality} for a rigorous statement of these equalities.)
-Here, we have replaced the usual loss $\loss(\theta; Z)$ by the robust surrogate $\phi_\gamma(\theta; Z)$; this surrogate~\eqref{eqn:inner-sup} allows adversarial perturbations of the data $z$, modulated by the penalty $\gamma$.
-We typically solve the penalty problem~\eqref{eqn:lagrangian-duality} with $P_0$ replaced by the empirical distribution $\emp$, as $P_0$ is unknown (we refer to this as the penalty problem below).
+Here, we replaced the usual loss $\loss(\theta; Z)$ by the robust surrogate $\phi_\gamma(\theta; Z)$; this surrogate~\eqref{eqn:inner-sup} allows adversarial perturbations of the data $z$, modulated by the penalty $\gamma$.
+As $P_0$ is unknown, we solve the penalty problem~\eqref{eqn:lagrangian-duality} with $P_0$ replaced by the empirical distribution $\emp$; we refer to this as the penalty problem below.

 The key feature of the penalty problem~\eqref{eqn:lagrangian-duality} is that moderate levels of robustness---in particular, defense against imperceptible adversarial perturbations---are achievable at essentially no computational or statistical cost for \emph{smooth losses $\loss$}.
-Specifically, for large enough penalty $\gamma$ (by duality, small enough robustness $\rho$), the function $z \mapsto \loss(\theta; z) - \gamma c(z, z_0)$ in the robust surrogate~\eqref{eqn:inner-sup} is strongly concave and hence \emph{easy} to optimize if $\loss(\theta, z)$ is smooth in $z$.
+Specifically, for large enough penalty $\gamma$ (by duality, small enough robustness $\rho$), the function $z \mapsto \loss(\theta; z) - \gamma c(z, z_0)$ in the robust surrogate~\eqref{eqn:inner-sup} is strongly concave and hence easy to optimize if $\loss(\theta, z)$ is smooth in $z$.
 Consequently, stochastic gradient methods applied to problem~\eqref{eqn:lagrangian-duality} have similar convergence guarantees as for non-robust methods (ERM).
 In Section~\ref{sec:generalization-robustness}, we provide a \emph{certificate of robustness} for any $\tol$; we give an efficiently computable data-dependent upper bound on the worst-case loss $\sup_{P: W_c(P, P_0) \le \tol} \E_P[\loss(\theta; Z)]$.
 That is, the worst-case performance of the output of our principled adversarial training procedure is guaranteed to be no worse than this certificate.
 Our bound is tight when $\tol = \what{\tol}_n$, the achieved robustness for the empirical objective.
-These results suggest advantages of networks with smooth activations rather than ReLU's.
+These results suggest advantages of networks with smooth activations rather than ReLUs.
+In Section~\ref{section:examples}, we subtantiate our optimization guarantees (Section~\ref{sec:approach}) and certificate of robustness (Section~\ref{sec:generalization-robustness}) by providing concrete bounds on the smoothness levels of neural networks.
 We experimentally verify our results in Section~\ref{sec:experiments} and show that we match or achieve state-of-the-art performance on a variety of adversarial attacks.